- Home

 Take the Next Step

-If you have early-stage Peyronie’s Disease and want to soften plaques or slow curvature progression, Verapamil Injections at Moorgate Andrology offer a safe, minimally invasive option.
+If you have early-stage Peyronie’s Disease and want to soften plaques or slow curvature progression, injection therapy for Moorgate Andrology offer a safe, minimally invasive option.

 Book your private consultation today to explore personalised treatment options.